nodejs/node/doc/api/stream.md

 * Returns: {AsyncIterator} to consume the stream.

-The iterator created by this method gives users the option to cancel the destruction the stream if the `for await...of` loop is exited by `return`, `break` or `throw`, or if the iterator should destroy the stream if the stream emitted an error during iteration.
+The iterator created by this method gives users the option to cancel the destruction of the stream if the `for await...of` loop is exited by `return`, `break` or `throw`, or if the iterator should destroy the stream if the stream emitted an error during iteration.